RayBenefield/transmutation/readme.md

 ## Work Log

+### #11

+I started working on more operators that would be useful.
+I started with the do operator to handle side effects (which there are quite a few of in **Rampant.AI**).
+That went fairly quickly... you can even scope the value of the callback argument which will be super handy.
+On top of that I'm working on a log operator so it is easier for me to throw log statements where I want.
+It accepts a logger for testing purposes, but defaults to console.log.
+It should be useful when I get through it.
+I want it to be able to log with a label in addition to being able to scope the value.
+This by itself won't save any code in **Rampant.AI** but it will still be useful.
+I'll get back to it after this break.

 ### #10

 Found a teensy bitsy bug that I can't figure out how to quite fix yet.
 I assume